marilynjia/saba-no-hone/docs/_posts/2025-10-07-The-Impetus-*gasp*.md

 Everyone has a bit of a desire to be understood, and it is a desire that I would like to get better at expressing.
 All the things I say make no sense even to me, which is probably not good.

 It takes a lot of strength to translate your innards into out-ards.
 I think when you attempt to explain yourself to the world, you will begin to understand yourself a little better…

-I am a first-year at the University of California, Berkeley studying data science.